BaoCodeLab/VarAnnoFastJ/README.md

      -s CDS_SEQ, --CDS_seq CDS_SEQ            dictionary file of CDS sequences parsed from parse_gpff
      -t [TABLE ...], --table [TABLE ...]      tab-delimited files containing Indels

 #### The indel command makes annotations for Indels using the dictionary output files from the command preprocess.
 The indel file should be in vcf format or user-prepared tab-delimited format with each line for a single Indel.
-The first, second, and third column of the user-prepared Indel file should be contig ID/chromosome ID, Indel start position on contig/chromosome, Indel end position/chromosome, respectively.
-Indel start and end position is only needed for fragments of consecutive SNP.
+The Indel file could contains as many columns as you want.
+However, the first, second, and third column of the user-prepared Indel file should be contig ID/chromosome ID, Indel start position on contig/chromosome, and Indel end position/chromosome, respectively.
+Indel start and end position indicate the start and end position of the fragment of insertion/deletion.
+The users should make sure uniform alignment mode (left or right alignment) for indels of tandom repeat sequences in the alignment stage.
 Multiple Indel files can be provided and a separated Indel annotation file with suffix .anno will be generated for each Indel input file.